milvus-io/milvus-sdk-cpp/examples/example.md

 Once the `make test` is done, you will see some executable examples under the path `./cmake_build/examples`.
 - `./cmake_build/examples/sdk_array`: example to show the usage of Array field.
 - `./cmake_build/examples/sdk_db`: example to show the usage of databases.
+- `./cmake_build/examples/sdk_default_value`: example to show the usage of default value.
 - `./cmake_build/examples/sdk_dml`: example to show the usage of dml interfaces.
 - `./cmake_build/examples/sdk_dynamic_field`: example to show the usage of dynamic fields.
 - `./cmake_build/examples/sdk_full_text_match`: example to show the usage of BM25 function.